learn-co-curriculum/phase-0-bash-navigation/README.md

-# CLI Essentials: Basic Commands in Bash
+# CLI Essentials: Navigation Commands in Bash

 ## Learning Goals

 * Demonstrate how to navigate the CLI with Bash
-* Demonstrate interacting with files and directories in the command line

 ## Introduction